Ghee

-Ghee is a type of clarified butter, originating from South Asia.
-It is commonly used in India for cooking, as a traditional medicine, and for religious rituals.
+Ghee is a type of clarified butter, originating from India.
+It is commonly used for cooking, as a traditional medicine, and for Hindu religious rituals.

 Description

-Ghee is typically prepared by simmering butter, which is churned from cream, skimming any impurities from the surface, then pouring and retaining the clear liquid fat while discarding the solid residue that has settled to the bottom.
-Spices can be added for flavor.
-The texture, color, and taste of ghee depend on the quality of the butter, the milk source used in the process, and the duration of boiling time.
+Ghee is typically prepared by simmering butter, skimming any impurities from the surface, then pouring and retaining the clear liquid fat while discarding the solid residue that settles at the bottom.
+Spices can be added for flavour.
+The texture, colour, and taste of ghee depend on the quality of the butter, the milk used in the process, and the duration of boiling.